 Stanford has not declared itself a sanctuary campus or met all of Sanctuary Now's demands, but has released a more detailed statement: http://news.stanford.edu/2017/01/29/stanfords-support-international-undocumented-community/

-The Mills Legal clinic at the Law School will ramp up its efforts in strategic litigation, and defending cases, and my understanding is that the one resource they need is bilingual volunteers.
+The Mills Legal clinic at the Law School will ramp up its efforts in strategic litigation, and defending cases, and is looking for bilingual volunteers.

 University of San Francisco: Immigration and Deportation Defense Clinic: https://www.usfca.edu/law/professional-skills/law-clinics/immigration-deportation

 Immigrant Legal Rights Clinic: Community Resources for Immigrants: https://www.ilrc.org/community-resources

 Community Legal Services of East Palo Alto: http://www.clsepa.org/immigration/

 Central Valley Immigration Referral List: http://undocu.berkeley.edu/wp-content/uploads/2015/03/Central-Valley-Immigration-Referral-List-FINAL-Spring-2015.pdf

 UCLA Dream Resource Center: https://www.labor.ucla.edu/what-we-do/dream-resource-center/